Suboptimal Performance of the Bayes Optimal Algorithm in Frequentist Best Arm Identification: Introduction

-\begin{remark}{\rm (Reward distribution)} While the results in \cite{Audibert10,Carpentier2016} are for Bernoulli arms, the same results can be applied to Gaussian arms with unit variance because the empirical means of the Bernoulli and Gaussian distributions are both bounded by the Hoeffding inequality, upon which these results depends.
-While the results in \cite{komiyama2021} are specific to Bernoulli arms, deriving $\Theta(1/T)$ Bayesian simple regret for Gaussian arms is not very difficult if we do not care about the magnitude of the constant. \end{remark}
+\begin{remark}{\rm (Reward distribution)} Although the frequentist results of \cite{Audibert10} and \cite{Carpentier2016} concern Bernoulli arms, the same results can be applied to Gaussian arms with unit variance because the empirical means of both the Bernoulli and Gaussian distributions are bounded by the Hoeffding inequality, upon which these results depend.
+Elsewhere, while the results of \cite{komiyama2021} also apply specifically to Bernoulli arms, the $\Theta(1/T)$ Bayesian simple regret can also be derived for Gaussian arms, provided we are not interested in the magnitude of the constant. \end{remark}

-In this paper, we consider a Bayes optimal algorithm that minimizes the Bayesian simple regret (Eq.~\eqref{def_reg_bayes}).
-Our main result consists of showing that the Bayes optimal algorithm does not have an exponential frequentist simple regret, which is somewhat surprising given its optimality in the Bayesian sense.
+This paper considers a Bayes optimal algorithm that minimizes the Bayesian simple regret (Eq.~\eqref{def_reg_bayes}).
+Our main result demonstrates that the Bayes optimal algorithm does not feature an exponential frequentist simple regret, which is somewhat surprising given its optimality in the Bayesian sense.